Catalin246/cupola-xs/README.md

 This repository contains both the front-end and back-end, however they are separetely containerized using Docker.
 Backend is located at 'poc/backend' and Frontend is located at 'poc/frontend'.

-The backend folder contains an additional README file containing backend-specific information.
+The backend folder contains an additional README file containing backend-specific information, including deploying the project using Azure.

 ## Prerequisites
 ### Ensure that Docker is installed and running on your system.